Medical Reviewer

 Key Points

-• Sleeping pill abuse involves the deliberate consumption of prescription or over-the-counter medications for their psychoactive effects, leading to addiction, overdose, and potentially fatal respiratory depression.
+• Sleeping pill abuse involves the deliberate consumption of prescription or over-the-counter medications for their psychoactive effects, which can lead to addiction, overdose, and potentially fatal respiratory depression.

 • Misuse of sleeping pills can include taking higher doses than prescribed, combining them with other substances, or using them recreationally to induce euphoria or altered states of consciousness, increasing the risk of addiction and associated health complications.